Bryce Canyon Campgrounds

 North Campground

-North Campground, located just to the east of the Bryce Canyon Visitor Center, features 99 campsites available on a first-come, first-served basis throughout the year.
-The campground is organized in four loops: A, B, C and D. The A and B sections are for RV campers, while C and D are for tent camping.
-None of the sites have sewer, water or electrical hook-ups, but you will find a dump station — for a $5 use fee — at the southern end of the campground during the summer.
+North Campground, located just to the east of the Bryce Canyon Visitor Center, features 100 campsites available on a first-come, first-serve basis throughout the year.
+The campground has 4 loops: A, B, C and D. The A and B sections are for RV campers, while C and D are for tent camping.
+None of the sites have sewer, water or electrical hook-ups, but you will find a dump station at the southern end of the campground during the summer.
 Potable water is available, and you’ll find a camp store and laundry facilities close by as well.
-Tent campers pay $20 per night, while RVs are $30, although discounts are available for seniors and other groups.
-Reservations can be made at recreation.gov.
+Tent campers and RVs are $30 per night, although discounts are available for seniors and other groups.
+Make reservations at recreation.gov.

 -